shlomo-shizgal/shlomo-shizgal.github.io/_posts/2017-09-12-luggage-cart-system-at-ben-gurion-airport.md

 ---
 layout: post
-title: "New luggage cart system at Ben-Gurion Airport"
+title: "The new luggage cart system at Ben-Gurion Airport"
 date: 2017-09-12
 ---

-# The new luggage cart system at Ben Gurion Airport

 Over the past few weeks, I was at the airport a number of times, and while there, I spent some time watching people interact with the new system at Ben Gurion for taking and returning luggage carts.